-We estimate that after deducting underwriting discounts and commissions and estimated offering expenses payable by us, we will receive net proceeds of approximately \$151.2 million (or \$174.0 million if the underwriters exercise in full their option to purchase additional shares of Class A Common stock).
+We estimate that after deducting underwriting discounts and commissions and estimated offering expenses payable by us, we will receive net proceeds of approximately \$ million (or \$ million if the underwriters exercise in full their option to purchase additional shares of Class A Common stock).

-We intend to use the net proceeds from our issuance and sale of 4,000,000 shares of Class A common stock (approximately \$75.2 million after deducting underwriting discounts and commissions and estimated offering expenses payable by us) for general corporate purposes, which may include future acquisitions, satisfaction of earnout obligations from prior acquisitions and working capital.
+We intend to use the net proceeds from our issuance and sale of 4,000,000 shares of Class A common stock (approximately \$ million) for general corporate purposes, which may include future acquisitions, satisfaction of earnout obligations from prior acquisitions and working capital.

-We intend to use the net proceeds from our issuance and sale of 4,000,000 shares of Class A common stock (approximately \$76.0 million after deducting underwriting discounts and commissions), or 5,200,000 shares of Class A common stock (approximately \$98.8 million after deducting underwriting discounts and commissions) if the underwriters exercise in full their option to purchase additional shares of Class A common stock, to acquire an equivalent number of outstanding Post-Merger Repay Units owned by CC Payment Holdings, L.L.C., an entity controlled by Corsair Capital LLC and its affiliates, for cash at a purchase price per Post-Merger Repay Unit equal to the purchase price per share of Class A common stock paid to us by the underwriters in connection with this offering.
+We intend to use the net proceeds from our issuance and sale of 4,000,000 shares of Class A common stock (approximately \$ million), or 5,200,000 shares of Class A common stock (approximately \$ million) if the underwriters exercise in full their option to purchase additional shares of Class A common stock, to acquire an equivalent number of outstanding Post-Merger Repay Units owned by CC Payment Holdings, L.L.C., an entity controlled by Corsair Capital LLC and its affiliates, for cash at a purchase price per Post-Merger Repay Unit equal to the purchase price per share of Class A common stock paid to us by the underwriters in connection with this offering.